miltontan/divergence_order_test/README.md

 ### The DOT Test ###

 The divergence-order test tests if a continuous character diverges before another continuous character in the course of a clade's evolution.
+The test compares average node age weighted by standardized contrasts at each node, which provides an indication of whether a trait diverges relatively early or late in a clade's evolution.
+Using a bootstrapping procedure, statistical significance of a difference in average age of divergence in traits can be assessed.

 Original script by D.D.
 Ackerly and C.O.
 Webb Ecological Archives E087-110-S1